odioski/RADICO/ASCII ART.NFO.md

 ## 🎓 Conclusion: ASCII Art as Functional Design

-The RADICO banner demonstrates that ASCII art isn't just decoration—it's **functional typography** that:
+The RADICA banner demonstrates that ASCII art isn't just decoration—it's **functional typography** that:

 - ✅ **Brands your application** with memorable visual identity
 - ✅ **Works universally** across all text-based environments